 While some progress has been made in this area since Randstad Australia’s first Women in Construction survey in 2019, construction remains Australia’s most male-dominated industry.
-Our new 2021 survey illustrates this, showing that only one in eight workers is female and around one in four of these feel they don’t have a fair chance to further their careers by moving up within their organisations.
+Our 2021 survey illustrates this, showing that only one in eight workers is female and around one in four feel they don’t have a fair chance to further their careers by moving up within their organisations.

 Increasing the number of women on building sites has been shown to improve efficiency and the working environment, as well as attention to health and safety.

 what’s discouraging women from entering construction?

 Gender discrimination remains of great concern for women within the construction industry.
 While we have seen improvements in this area since 2019 – nearly six in ten women taking part in our 2021 survey believe the industry’s treatment of women has improved since they started working within it – 41 per cent still claim to have experienced gender discrimination.

-With this in mind, it comes as no surprise that women in our 2021 survey rank too few female role models in senior positions as the number one reason women may leave or be reluctant to enter the construction industry.
+With this in mind, it is no surprise that women in our 2021 survey rank too few female role models in senior positions as the number one reason women may leave or be reluctant to enter the construction industry.

 Despite the continuation of this glaring gender imbalance, the fact that 2021’s survey figures have shown some improvement over 2019’s creates the potential danger of companies believing that they’ve done all they need to for diversity and inclusion.

 But it isn’t.
-If the only woman people see when they go past a site is operating the stop and go sign, this doesn’t encourage a view of a diverse and inclusive industry.
+If the only woman people see when they go past a site is operating the stop and sign, this doesn’t encourage a view of a diverse and inclusive industry.

 what more can be done to encourage women to join the industry?

-The prospects for women in construction are improving, but the big priority ahead is speeding up progress.
-To do this, there are a number of steps companies should take.
+The prospects for women in construction are improving, but the big priority is speeding up progress.

 For employers, the first step is recognising that creating a more diverse workforce is business-critical as it will help companies become more profitable and productive in the present while ensuring they’re better equipped for the future.

-And third, rather than slowly waiting for the gender balance to improve from graduates etc, companies should pick up the pace by looking for quality female candidates in other industries with many transferable skills that could be brought into construction.
+And third, rather than slowly waiting for the gender balance to improve among graduates, companies should pick up the pace by looking for quality female candidates in other industries with many transferable skills that could be brought into construction.

-The simple fact is that the construction businesses that are thriving – and are therefore where you would want to develop your career – are also the firms that value women and will offer you the construction opportunities you need to succeed.
+The simple fact is that the construction businesses that are thriving are where you would want to develop your career – are also the firms that value women and will offer you the construction opportunities you need to succeed.